Migration Narratives in Chicago Media

 We conducted the analyses to compare the coverage in Chicago and Toronto in two ways.
 First, we ran the analyses using all 1,219 articles that were determined to (1) mention Chicago/Toronto and (2) mention international migration during the coding process.
 We ran the same analyses again, yet only included articles that were (1) local and (2) migration-related AND (3) that the classifier indicated contained at least three migration-related words (1,075 articles).
 We did this because we had all available articles published on the sites that contained three or more migration-related words.
 We only have a subset of articles that mentioned two migration-related words.
 By looking at both datasets, we ensure that we’re not drawing conclusions that only hold because one site or one city has more articles with only two migration-related words.
 The results remain largely the same in terms of the direction of the results across the two methods (see table below).
 In the cases where the direction changed, we reported the percentages from the articles that contained at least three mentions in the body of the report.

-screenshot 2023 09 18 at 1.35.02 pm
+Screenshot 2023 09 18 at 1.35.02 PM

 ACKNOWLEDGEMENTS